pietroleonardi42/pietroleonardi42.github.io/content/authors/admin/_index.md

 ## Welcome!

-Pietro Leonardi is a PhD student in the Astronomy Department at the University of Padova, focusing on exoplanet timing techniques and transit time variation (TTV) methods.
-He is supervised by Professor Giampaolo Piotto.
-Pietro’s work involves studying the dynamics and characterizing multiple planetary systems, including the photometric follow-up of systems like V1298 Tau using various ground and space-based telescopes.
+My name is Pietro Leonardi, and I am a PhD student at the University of Padua and the University of Trento.
+My research focuses on the synergy between extreme precision Radial Velocities (RVs) and Transit Timing Variations (TTVs) to investigate planetary system architectures and dynamical processes.
+I am also a CHEOPS collaborator, actively working on multi-planet systems and studying apsidal precession phenomena.